SeanKilleen/Presentation_Fragile/presentation/presentation.md

 ---

-## "Why are two devs working on this story?
+## "Why are two devs working on this story?"

 | Delivery | Growth | Freedom | Trust | Vision |
 | -------  | ----- | ------- | ------ | -------|